 sexetc.org, Sex education by teens, for teens.
 Info on birth control, condoms, HIV/AIDS & STDs, pregnancy and more.
 Sex, Etc. is published by Answer.

 In Six Minute Sex Ed (which has multiple episodes) Kim Cavill explains it all for you.

 Check out Lindsey Doe’s Sexplanations videos—for teens and adults.

 Confi Another fantastic resource!

 Juicebox Sex ed.
 There's an app for that.

-Emily Nagoski's TED talk, "Unlocking the Door to Your Own Sexual Well-Being" as well as her blog, "The Dirty Normal," and her amazing, MUST READ book Come As You Are.
+Emily Nagoski's TED talks, "Unlocking the Door to Your Own Sexual Well-Being," and “The Truth About Unwanted Arousal” as well as her blog, "The Dirty Normal," and her amazing, MUST, MUST READ book Come As You Are.

 OMGYes is a subscription-based service on the science of female pleasure.
 You are supposed to be over 18 to watch its videos, which are explicit, but not pornographic, and in which real women discuss and demonstrate techniques that enhance pleasure and orgasm.
 SO MUCH BETTER than letting your teen learn from watching porn on the internet, isn't it?